tazjin/terraform-provider-keycloak/README.md

 ## Status

-This provider can currently manage Keycloak `client` resources.
-Not all fields of this resource are supported at the moment.
+This provider can currently manage Keycloak `client` resources and user-role mappings.

+Not all fields of those resources are supported at the moment.

 ## Installation